You asked, we answered!

 When and where is registration and pickup?

-Parents are welcome to drop off and pick up campers during registration and check-out.
+Parents drop off and pick up campers during Check-in and check-out at Triangle Y Ranch Camp.
 All are encouraged to meet the staff and tour the facilities.
-Registration occurs at our Conference Room (next to the Office) on Sunday beginning at 1:00 pm.
+Check-In is at 1:00pm MST.

 How do I get to camp?